-Sensitivity limit was 1 log cfu mL-1; experiment was done ones only
+(Sensitivity limit was 1 log cfu mL-1)

 4.5 Discussion

 In this work the antimicrobial potential of commercial oleuropein was investigated against a wide range of microorganisms including methicillin resistant Staphylococcus aureus.
 The effect of oleuropein on antibiotic resistant strains has not been investigated extensively in the past.